 - MultiHop is the Surfshark version of Double-VPN servers.

-- Alert and BlindSearch are features available for an additional monthly fee.
-Alert notifies you if your email address shows up for sale on the dark web, while BlindSearch is a bare-bones, ad-free, private search engine.
+- Alert and BlindSearch are extra (paid) features that you can add on to your subscription.
+Alert notifies you if your email address is involved in any data breach, while BlindSearch is a bare-bones, ad-free, private search engine.

 Adding to Surfshark’s value is the fact that the service is dirt cheap.
 In a Surfshark vs NordVPN price comparison, Surfshark comes out ahead with price at only $2.49 per month.
 On top of that, unlike most other VPNs, Surfshark gives you an unlimited number of connections.
 Depending on the number of PCs in your family, this could be a huge bonus for Surfshark subscribers.